OpenSourceKingdom/OSK.Maui.Screens/README.md

 It is important that any page, popup, or other screen wanting to be navigated to has been registered with the internal library using one of the `AddScreen` or `AddPopupHandler` methods in the `ServiceCollectionExtensions`.
 These extensions will require that consuming libraries have inherited `IScreen` or `IScreenPopup` respectively, when the methods are called.
 The library will throw errors in the event this is not the case.
+Most integrations will provide a base class to extend for popup related usage.

 # OSK.Maui.Screens.Blazor
 This adds an integration for screen and popup related management using blazor components that are used with Maui Blazor Hybrid applications.